xpple/BetterConfig/README.md

 Furthermore, you can completely change the behaviour of updating your config values by creating your own methods.
 Simply add one or more of `setter`, `adder`, `putter` or `remover` as attribute to your `@Config` annotation.
-A great use for this would be adding key-pair entries to a `Map` based on a single value.
+A great use for this would be adding key-value entries to a `Map` based on a single value.
 Consider the following configuration.
 ```java
 @Config(putter = @Config.Putter("none"), adder = @Config.Adder("customMapAdder"))
 public static Map<String, String> exampleMapAdder = new HashMap<>(Map.of("a", "A", "b", "B"));